Rifald/Case-Study-TheLook-E-Commerce/README.md

 ### Ask
 The first step, I determine what things can be analyzed to help solve problems that exist in the company
-1. How is the development of sales every month at the company?
+1. How is the development of sales monthly at the company?
 2. How to increase sales?

 ### Prepare